creativescala/doodle/docs/src/main/mdoc/core/index.md

 ## Angle

-The @scaladoc[Angle](doodle.core.Angle) type represents an angle, as the name suggests.
+The @:api(doodle.core.Angle) type represents an angle, as the name suggests.

 Most of the time you'll create `Angles` using the extension methods shown below.
 Degrees and radians should be familiar, but turns may not be.
 One turn corresponds to a full circle (i.e. 360 degrees), so using turns in a convenient way to represent simple fractions or multiples of circles.